Canarys-Bootcamp/Bootcamp-labs/labs/4-valet-migrate.md

 Try to run `valet` by typing the below.
 ```
-Valet
+gh valet
 ```

 It should now output the valet commands that are available:

 ```
-Valet commands:
-  valet audit                               # An audit will output a list of data used in a CI/CD instance.
-  valet dry-run                             # Convert a pipeline to a GitHub Actions workflow and output it's yaml file.
-  valet help [COMMAND]                      # Describe available commands or one specific command
-  valet migrate                             # Convert a pipeline to a GitHub Actions workflow and open a pull request with the changes.
-  valet upload-audit --audit-dir=AUDIT_DIR  # Upload the output of an audit for the Valet product team.
-  valet version                             # valet version

 Options:
-      [--allowed-actions=one two three]                                      # An allowed list of GitHub actions to map to.
-      [--allow-verified-actions], [--no-allow-verified-actions]              # Boolean value to only allow verified actions.
-      [--allow-github-created-actions], [--no-allow-github-created-actions]  # Boolean value allowing only GitHub created actions.
-      [--yaml-verbosity=YAML_VERBOSITY]                                      # YAML verbosity level.
-                                                                             # Possible values: quiet, minimal, info
-      [--custom-transformers=one two three]                                  # Paths to custom transformers.
-  o, [--output-dir=OUTPUT_DIR]                                               # The location for any output files.
-      [--credentials-file=CREDENTIALS_FILE]                                  # The file containing the credentials to use.
-      [--no-telemetry], [--no-no-telemetry]                                  # Boolean value to disallow telemetry.
+  -?, -h, --help  Show help and usage information

+Commands:
+  update     Update to the latest version of Valet
+  version    Check the version of the Valet docker container.
+  configure  Start an interactive prompt to configure credentials used to authenticate with your CI server(s).
+  audit      An audit will output a list of data used in a CI/CD instance.
+  dry-run    Convert a pipeline to a GitHub Actions workflow and output its yaml file.
+  migrate    Convert a pipeline to a GitHub Actions workflow and open a pull request with the changes.
+  forecast   Forecasts GitHub actions usage from historical pipeline utilization.
 ```

 ## Run an audit on the existing Azure DevOps project